slott56/slott56.github.io/Pelican/content/pages/area_effect_computations.rst

 OpenD6 Fantasy Locations spells
 -------------------------------

-Our journey begins when we uncover four spells that are examples of the Fluid Shape variant of the Area of Effect aspect in the *OpenD6 Fantasy Locations* rules:
+Our journey begins in the the *OpenD6 Fantasy Locations* rules.
+There, we will uncover four spells with the *Fluid Shape* variant of the *Area of Effect* aspect:

 -  The **Basic Shelter** spell, has an area effect difficulty of 6.

-The difficulty corresponds to the “Fluid Shape” modifier, but the spell fails to explicitly state a shape.
+   The difficulty matches the “Fluid Shape” modifier, but the spell definition fails to explicitly state a shape.
 The spell does describe a volume of :math:`1.25 \times 2 \times 2 = 5` cubic meters.
 The *OpenD6 Fantasy* rules provide no definition for a rectilinear (“cuboid”) shape.

 -  The **Improved Hut** spell, with an area effect difficulty of 11.

-   This could be the “Fluid Shape” modifier with an implied shape with a difficulty of 5.
+   This has the “Fluid Shape” modifier.
+But, it also seems to have an implied – but not stated – shape with a difficulty of 5.
 The spell describes a volume of :math:`4 \times 4 \times 2 = 32` cubic meters.

 -  The **Small Long-Lasting Tower** and **Keep-in-the Air** spells have an area effect difficulty of 26.

-This also seems to use the “Fluid Shape” with an implied shape with a difficulty of 20.
+   These two spells also seems to use the “Fluid Shape” with an implied shape that starts with a difficulty of 20.
 The spell describes a volume not to exceed 268 cubic meters.

-The problem here is that “Fluid Shape” appears to be a modifier to a shape definition.
-There’s no irrefutable evidence of this interpretation, since there are no examples of fluid shapes in the *OpenD6 Fantasy* rules.
+The problem here is that the *Fluid Shape* modifier seems to require a base shape definition.
+There’s no irrefutable evidence of this requirement, since there are no examples of fluid shapes in the *OpenD6 Fantasy* rules.
 It is a pretty clear intent, however.

-With the assumption that Fluid Shape as a modifier (worth 6), the conclusion is a 5 cubic meter sphere has a difficulty of zero.
+With the assumption that the *Fluid Shape* modifier (worth 6) applies to some base shape, we have to conclude this shape is a 5 cubic meter sphere with a difficulty of zero.
 The volume of a sphere is :math:`V = \frac{4}{3} \pi r^3`.
-The radius for volume of 5 cubic meters means
-:math:`r = \sqrt[3]{\frac{3V}{4\pi}} \approx 1.06`.
+The radius for volume of 5 cubic meters means :math:`r = \sqrt[3]{\frac{3V}{4\pi}} \approx 1.06`.

-Superficially, this does not follow the rules.
-The rules say “**+5 per meter radius**”; this statement means a 1m radius sphere must have a cost of 5.
+Superficially, this conclusion does not follow the rules.
+The rules say “**+5 per meter radius**”: a 1m radius sphere must a cost of 5.
+Not zero.

+We have one of two problems: Either

-Either the cost is wrong for some of these spells.
-Or the “+5 per meter radius” statement is wrong.
-There are two distinct consequences:
+-  the cost is wrong for some of these spells, or
+-  the “+5 per meter radius” statement is wrong.

+There are consequences to which of these problems the rules suffer from:

 -  Assuming the proper rule was supposed to be **+5 per meter after the first; a 1m sphere has a cost of zero.**, then the **Small